SAP-samples/teched2025-IN160/exercises/ex0/README.md

 ### 2.3 Create Shopify Webhook on Order Creation

-1. Go to the your Shopify system and create a webhook which calls the API Proxy URL created in the step before.
+1. Open your Shopify system and create a webhook which calls the API Proxy URL created in the step before.
 Click **Settings** on the lower left corner, then navigate to **Notifications** and click on Webhooks.

 <br>![](./images/0_27.png)